Black Screen With Cursor on Windows 11: How to Fix it

 This calls for regular cleaning of the system.
 However, it’s recommended that you consult a professional in this regard for the best results.
 Dust buildup is known to cause the black screen with cursor issue on Windows 10 as well.

 When you get the components cleaned, make sure you get them inspected for damages.
-In case one or more components are damaged, either get them repaired or replaced.
+If one or more components are damaged, either get them repaired or replaced.

 8. Create a Windows 11 bootable flash drive and try recovering the PC